arthurBricq/minimal_personal_site/src/data/writing/unfinished_projects.md

 Please, share me with what you did not finish but were excited about enough to start it !

-# What about big code-base, what real software engineering ...
+# What about big code-base, real software engineering ...

 Of course that as a software developer, finishing the "last 10%" of projects is extremely important.
 It may as well be the hardest part.
 I believe this is what jobs are for !
 In my experience at least, **working as a software engineer means working on the last 10% while considering the first 90% as a de-facto condition for every development**.